...

 Drug Abuse Statistics: The Numbers Behind the Epidemic

 We often hear about the opioid epidemic, which we will discuss below, but the United States faces more than just a problem with opioid use.
-We’re in the midst of a drug abuse epidemic in general.
-Indicators show it seems to be getting worse.
+We’re in the midst of a drug abuse epidemic in general, and it’s happening at alarming rates.
+Risk factors such as a person’s family history and environmental or cultural factors play significant roles in the likelihood of someone becoming addicted.
+Unfortunately, indicators show the epidemic seems to be getting worse.

 So what’s the reality behind the substance use disorder statistics, and how did it all happen?